Innovations in LP-EM

-My team has developed a novel electron microscopy technology to image whole eukaryotic cells in their native liquid state, so-called liquid-phase electron microscopy (LP-EM).
-Proteins are specifically labeled with electron dense nanoparticles.
-The atomic number (Z) contrast of scanning transmission electron microscopy (STEM) is then used to image the nanoparticles within a layer of liquid containing the cells.
-Labels of different sizes and compositions can be distinguished.
-LP-EM is also used to study protein complexes and nanomaterials in liquid.
+My team has developed a novel electron microscopy technology to study protein complexes in whole eukaryotic cells in their native liquid state, so-called liquid-phase electron microscopy (LP-EM).
+Proteins are specifically labeled with electron-dense nanoparticles such as quantum dots.
+The atomic number (Z) contrast of scanning transmission electron microscopy (STEM) is then applied to image the nanoparticles within a layer of liquid containing the cells.
+With LP-EM, we are able to distinguish labels of different sizes and compositions within the analyzed cells.
+LP-EM is also used to study nanomaterials in liquid, as well as protein structure.